turingschool-examples/frontend-mod-1-prework/day_2/update-day-2-WIP.md

 ## Arrays

 1. In the JAVASCRIPT & JQUERY: interactive front-end web development book, read pages 70 through 73.
+If you are unsure of some vocabulary you encounter, refer to the vocabulary list at the end of this README.
-After you read this section, research the following methods on the MDN documentations found here [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+1. Research the array methods below on the MDN documentation provided.
 This documentation might seem intimidating at first, but you will need to get comfortable looking at it.
 Create a file in your day_2 directory called `array_methods.md file` and describe what each method does.
-If you are unsure of some vocabulary you encounter, refer to the vocabulary list at the end of this README.
     1. Methods to study: "pop", "push", "shift", "unshift".
+Take a look at the [MDN documentation here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
     1. Note: The MDN documentation makes use of the variable declarations `const` and `let`.
 For now, just read them as `var` instead.
-1. Sometimes when we have collection of data (like an array) and we want to do something to each of item in the collection.
+1. Sometimes we have a collection of data (like an array) and we want to do something to each item in the collection.
 In these instances, we need to **iterate** or **loop** through each piece of data in our collection.
 A tool commonly used for iterating is the FOR loop.
 Read pages 170 through 175 in the JAVASCRIPT & JQUERY book to learn more about this tool.
-1. Work through the following lessons to learn about Javascript Comparison Operators
+1. Work through the following lessons to learn about Javascript Comparison Operators.
     1. When you are building out a FOR loop, you can use **Comparison Operators** to determine if a FOR loop should continue or stop looping.
 Read pages 150 through 153 in the JAVASCRIPT & JQUERY book to learn about the operators.
     1. Read pages pages 166 and 167 of the JAVASCRIPT & JQUERY book to learn about type coersion and truthy vs falsy values
-    1. Work through the comparisons.js file
+    1. Work through the `comparisons.js` file
 1. Work through the rest of the exercise files in the day_2/exercises directory.
 Complete them in this order:
-    1. arrays
+    1. `arrays.js`
-    1. iteration
+    1. `iteration.js`
+1. Answer the questions in the `questions.md` file in the day_2 directory.

 ## Save your work in Git